shakkirmln/DDoSAuth/README.md

 ## How to run?

-Go to ddos_auth_frontend, and run command "npm install" - need to be done once To run the frontend, run command "npm start"
+To install frontend packages, go to ddos_auth_frontend, and run command "npm install" (Need to be done once) <br />
+To run the frontend, go to ddos_auth_frontend, and run command "npm start" <br />
-To run the backed, run command "python main.py"
+To run the backend, go to ddos_auth_backend, run command "python main.py"